ALILODHI-cloud/UVAmacro/post_1/body.md

 ### Paying the 20s on a 10s20s30s UST butterfly

 High vol boosts demand for convexity, and thus for the 30s relative to the 20s.
 High term premia reduces demand for duration and thus lessens demand for the 20s relative to the 10s.
 Both forces should cause the 20s to cheapen relative to the 10s and 30s (Figure 6).
 This recommends being short the 20s on a 10s20s30s butterfly spread.
-(The assumption being that the gain in convexity from 20s to 30s outweighs the attendant gain in duration — in terms of relative demand for the two sectors).
+(The assumption being that the gain in convexity from 20s to 30s outweighs the attendant gain in duration, in terms of relative demand for the two sectors).

 ![Alt text](figures/figure6.jpg)